qinguorui2001/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

-* Assignments with pending status will have an orange tag.
+* Assignment with pending status will have an orange tag.

-* Assignments with completed status will have a green tag.
+* Assignment with completed status will have a green tag.

-* Remember to display the student's assignment list using [show](#showing-a-students-assignments-show) before using the done command!
+* Remember to display the student's assignments using [show](#showing-a-students-assignments-show) before using the done command!

 </div>